SciProgCentre/kmath/README.md

 library in kotlin code and maybe rewrite some parts to better suite kotlin programming paradigm.
 There is no fixed priority list for that.
 Feel free to submit a future request if you want something to be done first.

-* **Messaging** A mathematical notation to support multilanguage and multinod communication for mathematical tasks.
+* **Messaging** A mathematical notation to support multi-language and multi-node communication for mathematical tasks.

 ## Multi-platform support
 KMath is developed as a multi-platform library, which means that most of interfaces are declared in common module.